macaw-cad/SXACLI-enhancements/readme.md

 - Support for embedded sourcemaps in *development* mode for full traceability of the origin of styles
 ![Styling traceability](docs/styling_traceability.png)
-- Optimized, minified and no sourcemaps in *production* mode
+- Optimized, minified bundle with no sourcemaps in *production* mode

 ## Full configuration for TypeScript compilation